antonio-morales/Fuzzing101/Exercise 7/Readme.md

 ### Partial instrumentation

-At first I tried just including the filenames involved in ASF demuxing.
+At first, I tried just including the filenames involved in ASF demuxing.
 Unfortunately, this approach didn't work.

-It seems that matching on filenames is [not always possible](https://github.com/AFLplusplus/AFLplusplus/issues/1018#issuecomment-879045408), so I opted for a mixing aproach including function matching and filename matching:
+It seems that matching on filenames is [not always possible](https://github.com/AFLplusplus/AFLplusplus/issues/1018#issuecomment-879045408), so I opted for a mixing approach including function matching and filename matching:

 ![](Images/image2.png)